philip82148/cpp-dump/README.md

 - Header-only library, no build or dependencies required.
 - The macro version can dump variables along with the names.
 - User-defined types can also be dumped by using macros.
-- The string representation of variables is similar to JavaScript, Python and C syntax.
+- The string representation of variables is similar to JavaScript, Python and C++ syntax.

 ## Introduction